-Any land or property, other than any home used for the personal residential purposes of the Member or, to the Member's knowledge, the Member's partner or any dependent child of the Member, which has a substantial value as specified in any resolution of the Assembly or from which a substantial income is derived.
+Any land or property, other than any home used for the personal residential purposes of the Member or, to the Member's knowledge, the Member's partner or any dependent child of the Member, which has a substantial value as specified in any resolution of the Senedd or from which a substantial income is derived.

-- 71. Members should include on the nature of the property, and general location (e.g. "Woodland in Meirionnydd", "Dairy farm in Vale of Glamorgan", "3 residential rented properties in Llandudno"). - 72.
-The Assembly resolved on 19th May 1999 that "substantial value" means an amount equivalent to the basic gross annual salary for an Assembly Member and "substantial income" means an amount equivalent to 10 per cent of the basic gross annual salary for an Assembly Member.
+- 71. Members should include the nature of the property, and general location (e.g. "Woodland in Meirionnydd", "Dairy farm in Vale of Glamorgan", "3 residential rented properties in Llandudno"). - 72.
+The Assembly resolved on 19th May 1999 [Record of Proceedings] that "substantial value" means an amount equivalent to the basic gross annual salary for a Member of the Senedd (currently £67,649) and "substantial income" means an amount equivalent to 10 per cent of the basic gross annual salary for a Member of the Senedd (currently £6,794.90).
 There is no need, however, to register specific amounts. - 73.
 There is no clear-cut definition of a property that is 'used for personal residential purposes'.
 Members will need to exercise their judgement in deciding whether a property is exempt from registration for this reason.
 There are a number of factors that Members may wish to take into account and which may give an indication of whether a particular property is exempt these are listed below.
 It is important to stress that these factors are not exhaustive or prescriptive and other factors may be important in specific circumstances: - Whether a substantial income is derived from the property.
-Generally, a property from which a Member their partner or dependent children derive an income (particularly if it is a substantial income as defined above) is unlikely to be a property used for 'personal residential purposes'. - Whether the property is used exclusively by the Member, their partner and children or other immediate or close family members. - Whether the Member or their partner or any dependent children pay council tax or utilities bills in respect of the property. - Whether a property, such as a farm, on which the Member or their partner or any dependent children has a residence, should be registered if it has a substantial value aside from the residential use. - 74.
+Generally, a property from which a Member their partner or dependent children derive an income (particularly if it is a substantial income as defined above) is unlikely to be a property used for 'personal residential purposes'. - Whether the property is used exclusively by the Member, their partner and children or other immediate or close family members. - Whether the Member or their partner or any dependent children pay council tax or utilities bills in respect of the property.

+- Whether a property, such as a farm, on which the Member or their partner or any dependent children has a residence, should be registered if it has a substantial value aside from the residential use. - 74.
 It is possible for a Member or the Member's partner or dependent child to have more than one home 'used for personal residential purposes of the Member or Member's partner or dependent child'.
 Such properties do not need to be registered.